Prep time: 30 minutes

 To the meat, add your tomato paste, bone broth, & Worcestershire sauce.
 Turn the heat down to low & let simmer for just a few minutes, then turn the stovetop off, squeeze ½ lime into your mixture, & let it sit while you finish the topping.

-To the cauliflower & potatoes, add the ghee, parmesan, garlic powder, & a pinch of sea salt.
+To the drained cauliflower & potatoes, add the ghee, grated parmesan (or thick slices, this is delicious!), garlic powder, & a pinch of sea salt.
 Mash with a potato masher (or a whisk – it works great) until creamy.
 Set aside.

-Flatten your meat & veggie mixture until you have an even layer across your cast iron.
+Grab your cast-iron pan & spread your meat & veggie mixture until you have an even layer across your dish.
 Top with your cauli / potato mixture.
-Smooth it out to create an even layer then place in the oven to cook for 30 minutes.
+Smooth it out to create an even layer, then place in the oven to cook for 30 minutes.

 After 30 minutes, remove from the oven & let it sit for at least 10 minutes (trust me, it’ll taste better)!